 As it sometimes happens in any recruitment process, you may need more time to hire.
 This can be a problem in the long run, and you have to find a way to make this time shorter.

 That’s why you should make the screening process better by creating qualifying questions on your form of application.
 Even if your screening process is excellent, you may have to improve the actual interview process.
-If you focus and optimize the process, you will be able to make the time-to-hire faster.
+You will be able to make the time-to-hire faster if you focus and optimize the process.

 Elevated New Hire Turnover